hashicorp/terraform-website/content/source/docs/enterprise-beta/api/workspaces.html.md

 ### Parameters

 - `:organization` (`string: <required>`) - Specifies the organization name under which to create the workspace.
 The organization must already exist in the system, and the user must have permissions to create new workspaces.
-This is specified in the URL path.
+This parameter is specified in the URL path.
 - `:workspace_id` (`string: <required>`) - Specifies the workspace ID to update.
 - `default-branch` (`boolean: true`) - specifies if the default branch should be used.
 - `ingress-submodules` (`boolean: false`) - Specifies whether submodules should be fetched when cloning the VCS repository.
 - `linkable-repo-id` (`string: ''`) - This is the ID of the repository to be used.
-The ID can be obtained from the `linkable-repos`endpoint.
-If one is not specifies it does not update this setting.
+The ID can be obtained from the `linkable-repos` endpoint.
+If one is not specified it does not update this setting.
-- `name` (`string: <required>`) - Specifies the name of the workspace.
-This must be a alphanumeric and `-`or `_`.
+- `name` (`string: <required>`) - Specifies the name of the workspace, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.
-- `vcs-root-path` (`string:''`) - Specifies the root of the Terraform execution context and all files outside of this path will be thrown away.
+- `vcs-root-path` (`string:''`) - Specifies the root of the Terraform execution context; all files outside of this path will be thrown away.
 - `working-directory` (`string:''`) - Specifies the directory that Terraform will execute within.
 This defaults to the root of your repository and is typically set to a subdirectory matching the environment when multiple environments exist within the same repository.

 ### Sample Payload